vaynealtapascine/pronouny/README.md

 	// Will default to using random pronouns in arrays.
 	// Set to false to force using 0 index.
 	useRandom: true,

+	// Will default to using "they" as a fallback pronoun.
+	fallbackPronoun: "they",
 });

 // Create a new Pronoun object using Pronouny.new()